 This is a two-part recipe - one for the filling and one for the assembly.
 Here are the step-by-step directions:

-Pressure cook: Close the lid and cook for 10 minutes on Pressure cook or Manual, high pressure on sealing mode.
+- Pressure cook: Close the lid and pressure cook for 8-10 minutes (8 mins for 1-inch thick chicken breast; 10 mins for thicker) on Pressure cook or Manual, high pressure on sealing mode.
 (Pic 4)

-When the cooking time is up, manually release the pressure by following your cooker's quick-release instructions.
+- Release pressure: When cooking is up, manually release the pressure by following your cooker's quick-release instructions.
 Open the lid after the pin drops.

-Prepare filling: In a mixing bowl, combine chicken, 2 tablespoons sour cream, about ½ cup shredded cheese, 2 tablespoons of chopped cilantro, remaining 1 tablespoon taco seasoning, sautéed onion, peppers, and zucchini, and ½ cup of the green sauce (Pic 2).
+- Prepare filling: In a mixing bowl, combine chicken, 2 tablespoons sour cream, about ½ cups shredded cheese, 2 tablespoons chopped cilantro, the remaining 1 tablespoon taco seasoning, sautéed onion, peppers, and zucchini, and ½ cup green sauce (Pic 2).

-Add filling: Scoop about ⅓ cup of the chicken filling into the tortilla and roll tightly.
-Arrange seam-side down in a 9 X 13 baking dish and repeat with remaining tortillas (Pic 4).
+- Add filling: Scoop about ⅓ cups of the chicken filling into the tortilla and roll tightly.
+Arrange seam-side down in a 9 X 13 baking dish, and repeat with the remaining tortillas (Pic 4).

-Bake and serve: Bake for 25-30 minutes, until cheese is bubbling.
+- Bake and serve: Bake for 25-30 minutes, until cheese bubbles.
 Remove from oven and garnish with the remaining cilantro.
 Rest for 10 minutes before serving (Pic 6).

 Alternative Method: Skillet Enchiladas